Jimmi Bredahl: Title fights

 Bredahl won his first title belt, the vacant EBU (European) super featherweight title, in March 1992 with an eleventh-round knockout win over France's Pierre Lorcy.
 The following weekend his brother Johnny won the bantamweight version of the European title.

 In his next fight, later that year Bredahl won the WBO super featherweight title with a win over Daniel Londas.
 On the same bill his brother Johnny won the super flyweight version of the WBO title.

 De La Hoya fight

 Bredahl's highest profile fight in March 1994 at the Olympic Auditorium, Los Angeles, in the United States when he defended his WBO Super Featherweight belt super featherweight title. against Oscar De La Hoya.
-However, Bredahl suffered the first defeat of his career when De La Hoya beat Bredahl.
+However, Bredahl suffered the first defeat of his career when De La Hoya beat him.
 After being on the canvas in the first and second rounds Bredahl lost by knockout in the tenth round to lose his title.

 Bredahl then lost a European super featherweight title fight later that year to Jacobin Yoma.